Have you ever tasted a dish and wondered what that unique, slightly bitter flavor is? Chances are, it’s Kasoori Methi.

 What Does Kasoori Methi Taste Like?

-It is often used in small quantities to balance the flavors in curries, stews, and other dishes.
+It’s typically utilized in moderation to harmonize the flavors in curries, stews, and various other delicacies.

 Fenugreek Leaf Nutrition